caleb531/multi-line-replacer/README.md

 ### Wildcard Matching

-There are two special placeholder variables:
+There are two special wildcard variables:

 - `MATCH_UNTIL_END_OF_LINE` (`[^\n]*`)
 - `MATCH_ALL_BETWEEN` (`[^\n]*?`)